Bundles of generalized theta functions over abelian surfaces: The Verlinde bundles in degree

 \section{The Verlinde bundles in degree $0$}

 This section contains the proof of the main results.
-In particular, we confirm Conjecture \ref{cj} in degree $0$ in Theorem \ref{thm2}.
-The main step is the Lefschetz-Riemann-Roch trace calculation of Theorem \ref{t1}.
-We also prove the Fourier-Mukai symmetries of the Verlinde bundles in Theorem \ref{tttt}.
-Variants of these results are also considered.
+The crux of the matter is the Lefschetz-Riemann-Roch trace calculation of Theorem \ref{t1}.
+This in turn implies Theorem \ref{thm21}.
+We also prove the Fourier-Mukai symmetries of the Verlinde bundles in Theorem \ref{tttt}, thus offering evidence for Conjecture \ref{cj1}.